-3.1.1.1 Group Certificates
+3.1.1.1 Subject Names

-Group Certificate subjectName DN must not imply that the subject is a single individual, e.g., by inclusion of a human name form.

-3.1.1.2 PIV-I Certificates
+Certificates issued to Subscribers must include distinguished names that are comprised of a base distinguished name (Base DN) and additional relative distinguished names (RDNs).

+A Device Subscriber name must be a unique name for the device and must not take the form of a Human Subscriber name.

+Role-based and group certificates may be issued under any non-PIV-I human Subscriber policy.
-PIV-I Card Authentication Certificates subjectDN must not contain the Subscriber's common name.
-Instead, the DN must populate the serialNumber attribute with the UUID associated with the card by taking one of the following forms:

-- For Certificates with Subscribing Organization: serialNumber=UUID, ou=Subscribing Organization Name,{Base DN}; - For Certificates with no Subscribing Organization: serialNumber=UUID, ou=Unaffiliated, ou=entity CA's Name, {Base DN}.
+- Role-based certificates identify a specific role on behalf of which one or more Subscribers are authorized to act rather than the Subscriber's name.
+Where the organization is implicit in the role, it may be omitted.
+Where the role alone is ambiguous, the organization must be present in the DN. - The subjectName DN in a group certificate must not imply that the subject is a single individual, e.g., by inclusion of a human name form. - Group Certificate subjectName DN must not imply that the subject is a single individual, e.g., by inclusion of a human name form. - PIV-I Card Authentication Certificates subjectDN must not contain the Subscriber's common name.
+Instead, the DN must populate the serialNumber attribute with the UUID associated with the card by taking one of the following forms: - o For Certificates with Subscribing Organization: - serialNumber=UUID, ou=Subscribing Organization Name,{Base DN}; - o For Certificates with no Subscribing Organization: - serialNumber=UUID, ou=Unaffiliated, ou=entity CA's Name, {Base DN}.

-The UUID must be encoded within the serialNumber attribute using the UUID string representation defined in Section 3 of RFC 4122 (e.g., "f81d4fae-7dec-11d0-a765-00a0c91e6bf6").
-The UUID may not be the serial number of the PIV-I card.

-For PIV-I Hardware Certificates, the subjectDN must either contain the value "Unaffiliated" in the last Organizational unit (ou) attribute or must contain the Subscribing Organization name in the Organizational unit (ou) attribute.
+- The UUID must be encoded within the serialNumber attribute using the UUID string representation defined in Section 3 of RFC 4122 (e.g., "f81d4fae-7dec-11d0-a765-00a0c91e6bf6").
+The UUID may not be the serial number of the PIV-I card. - For PIV-I Hardware Certificates, the subjectDN must either contain the value "Unaffiliated" in the last Organizational unit (ou) attribute or must contain the Subscribing Organization name in the Organizational unit (ou) attribute.
 If the Organization does not have a specific need to include an Organizational unit (ou), the organization name may also be used for the value in the (ou).